-As part of Apple's ongoing efforts to address diversity, iOS 8.3 includes a much wider array of cultures and ethnicities for face and hand symbols on iPhone and iPad.
+As part of Apple's ongoing efforts to address diversity, they continue to offer a much wider array of cultures and ethnicities for face and hand symbols on iPhone and iPad.
 Face and hand emoji now start off with a "neutral" (i.e. classic yellow) emoji.
 Each also offers five alternate skin tone options based on the Fitzpatrick scale for standard dermatological representation, as adopted by the Unicode Consortium.

 How to enter the new, diverse emoji on your iPhone or iPad

-- Tap the globe or smiley face key to switch to the emoji keyboard as usual.
+- Tap the globe key to switch to the emoji keyboard as usual.

 - Tap on the skin tone variant you want to use.